SDP Achieves Exact Minimax Optimality in Phase Synchronization: Introduction

 \begin{thm} Assume $\frac{np}{\sigma^2}\rightarrow\infty$ and $\frac{np}{\log n}\rightarrow\infty$.
 Let $\wh{Z}$ be a global maximizer of the SDP (\ref{eq:SDP-complex-p}) and $\wh{z}_j=u_j/|u_j|$ for $j\in[n]$ with $u\in\mathbb{C}^n$ being the leading eigenvector of $\wh{Z}$.
 There exists some $\delta=o(1)$ such that

 with probability at least $1-n^{-8}-\exp\left(-\left(\frac{np}{\sigma^2}\right)^{1/4}\right)$. \end{thm}

 Compared with the minimax lower bound (Theorem \ref{thm:lower} in Section \ref{sec:main}), Theorem \ref{thm:intro} shows that SDP leads to both minimax optimal estimations of the matrix $z^*z^{*\H}$ and of the vector $z^*$.
 The two error bounds are not just rate-optimal, but the leading constants are sharp as well.
 We remark that both conditions $\sigma^2=o(np)$ and $\frac{np}{\log n}\rightarrow\infty$ are essential for the results of the above theorem to hold.
 Since the minimax risk of the problem is of order $\frac{\sigma^2}{np}$, the condition $\sigma^2=o(np)$, which is equivalent to $\frac{\sigma^2}{np}=o(1)$, guarantees that the minimax risk is of smaller order than the trivial one.
 The order $O(1)$ is trivial, as it can simply be achieved by random guess.
 The condition $\frac{np}{\log n}\rightarrow\infty$ guarantees that the random graph $A$ is connected with high probability.
-It is known that when $p\leq c\frac{\log n}{n}$ for some sufficiently small constant $c>0$, the random graph has several disjoint components, which makes the recovery of $z^*$ up to a global phase impossible.
+Our technical analysis would still go through when $p$ is of the same order as $\frac{\log n}{n}$, but in this regime only rate optimality is achieved.

 Our analysis of the SDP does not rely on its connection to the MLE, and it is therefore fundamentally different from the approaches considered by \cite{bandeira2017tightness,zhong2018near,ling2020solving}.
 To study the statistical properties of SDP directly, we consider the following iteration procedure, \footnote{When the denominator (\ref{eq:critical-iter-intro}) is zero, take $V_j^{(t)} = V_j^{(t-1)}$.}